 Beth helps us spread the word about how we protect Greater Yellowstone’s water, lands, and wildlife.
 Her experience includes print and radio journalism, managing a small conservation non-profit, communications, and running campaigns.
 Beth likes books and music, and cross-country skiing and backpacking with her husband and dogs.

 Pat leads our conservation efforts in Wyoming to protect lands, water, and wildlife.
 He brings years of experience in outreach and education as well as extensive experience in mountain, river, and ski guiding.
 Pat enjoys back country skiing, mountain biking, kayaking, and baking bread.

 Donna leads the Greater Yellowstone Coalition’s grants and charitable foundation outreach strategies, leveraging her talent and 35 years of experience in non-profit fundraising, administration, and grant writing.
 She is an accomplished amateur photographer and enjoys this hobby throughout the Greater Yellowstone Ecosystem and while traveling.

 As a third generation Montana native, it is to no surprise Darby found working with the Greater Yellowstone Coalition a perfect fit.
-In 2009 Darby received a Bachelor's Degree in Marketing from Montana State University, where she focused her studies on marketing with a heavy emphasis on accounting and finance.
+Darby leads our human resources department and also helps with accounting and finance.
 When not at work you will find Darby enjoying Montana's outdoor playgrounds with her husband, two children, and canine.

 Liz works with the Montana Conservation team to ensure mining proposals in Paradise Valley do not threaten the land, water, and economy of the iconic gateway into Yellowstone National Park.
 When it’s time to play, Liz can usually be found soaking up a good mountain view while skiing, hiking, or fishing.